Your journey, your parking.

 Parking permits are available by semester for students living in campus residence halls.
 Incoming students are assigned to a perimeter parking lot based on their housing assignment as follows:

-• Res North (Park View): Mark Twain, McDavid, Mizzou at UCentre and Mizzou on Rollins
+- Res North (Park View): Mark Twain, McDavid and Mizzou at UCentre

-• Res East (College Crossing East): College Avenue, Hatch, Gateway and Schurz
+- Res East (College Crossing East): College Avenue, Gateway, Hatch and Schurz

 Note: If you change your MU Housing location, it may affect your parking assignment.
 If you move out of your residence hall, you will lose your parking assignment.
 To update your parking assignment based on your housing move, please reach out to Parking & Transportation.